Resilient Multi-Dimensional Consensus in Adversarial Environment: Numerical Example

-In this section, we provide a numerical example to verify the theoretical results established in the previous sections. \revise{The $(3,2)$-robust graph in Fig. \ref{Fig:network} is chosen as the communication network \footnote{\revise{This network is established based on the $(3,2)$-robust network given in \cite{leblanc2012consensus} and Theorem~1 therein, which shows how to construct an $(r,s)$-robust digraph with an existing $(r,s)$-robust one.}}, where the node set is $\mathcal{V} = \{1,2, \cdots,20\}$}.
-Proposition~\ref{thm:consensus_total} indicates that the network can tolerate a single misbehaving node in a $2$-dimensional system.
-This agent intends to prevent others from reaching a correct consensus by violating the rule in Algorithm \ref{alg:resilient} and setting its states as $x^2_1(k) = 4.5*\sin(k/5)$ and $x^2_2(k) = k/25+1$ at any time $k$.
-On the other hand, \revise{the benign agents are initialized randomly within $[-3,3]\times[0,5]$} and always follow \eqref{eqn:updatewithattack} for updates.
+We choose the $(3,2)$-robust \revise{digraph}\footnote{\revise{This network is established based on the robust digraph given in \cite{dibaji2017resilient}, by following the method proposed in \cite{leblanc2012consensus} which shows how to construct an $(r,s)$-robust digraph from an existing one.}} in Fig. \ref{Fig:network} as communication network, where the node set is $\mathcal{V} = \{1, \cdots,6\}$.
+According to Theorems~\ref{thm:converge} and \ref{thm:converge2}, the network can tolerate a single misbehaving node in a $2$-dimensional system.
+Suppose that this misbehaving agent intends to prevent others from reaching a correct consensus by setting its states as $x^2_1(k) = 4.5*\sin(k/5)$ and $x^2_2(k) = k/25+1$.
+On the other hand, the benign agents are initialized randomly within $[-1,1.5]\times[0.5,4]$.

-The performance of Algorithm \ref{alg:resilient} is tested in Figs. \ref{fig:trajectory} and \ref{fig:agreement}.
-The result shows that the states of benign agents are guaranteed to be within the convex hull of their initial states at any time and they finally achieve a common value, which validates the established results.
-Since the malicious agent is unable to affect the final agreement too much, our protocol helps to improve the system security.
+The performance of Algorithm~\ref{alg:resilient} is tested in Figs.~\ref{fig:trajectory} and \revise{\ref{fig:agreement}}.
+Results show that the benign agents are guaranteed to stay in the convex hull of their initial states at any time and they finally reach an agreement, which validates Theorem~\ref{thm:converge}.
+As compared to the native approach of independently applying W-MSR (\cite{leblanc2013resilient}) to each dimension of the vector state, our strategy yields a more accurate consensus result.

+We next compare the performance of Algorithm~\ref{alg:switch} with those of 1) Algorithm~\ref{alg:resilient}, 2) the standard average consensus algorithm given in \cite{olfati2004consensus}, and 3) the native approach of simply applying W-MSR to each entry.
+In \cite{olfati2004consensus}, the adjacent matrix is set as

+where each weight is lower bounded by $\alpha=0.1$.
+To enforce the conditions in Theorem~\ref{thm:benign}, the parameters in Algorithm~\ref{alg:switch} are set as $c=4.5$ and \revise{$\sigma = 0.6$}.

+As shown in Figs.~\ref{fig:woattack} and \ref{fig:wattack}, in the fault-free environment, Algorithm~\ref{alg:switch} achieves the same performance as that of \cite{olfati2004consensus}, while Algorithm~\ref{alg:resilient} and W-MSR, although can guarantee an agreement among agents, are unable to converge to the exact average of agents' initial states.
+On the other hand, Algorithm~\ref{alg:switch} performs similarly to other resilient solutions to provide additional security guarantees in the presence of network misbehaviors.